IMPORTANT! Due to the response to Coronavirus (COVID-19) events on this site may be postponed or canceled.CLICK HERE for More Details.

 Summary of Opportunity

 The Indianapolis Airport Authority (“IAA”), in consultation with the Arts Council of Indianapolis, invites artists and other artistic content providers / display authors to submit proposals for temporary (4-6 months) installations in the exhibition cases inside H. Weir Cook Memorial Terminal at Indianapolis International Airport (IND).
-This solicitation is for exhibitions to occur from September 2016 through December 2017.
+This solicitation is for exhibitions to occur in late 2021/early 2022.
 All installations must be durable, low-maintenance and suitable in form, material and content for a mixed-ages audience that will include young children.
 Preference will be given to Indiana artists and to displays that engage and reflect the diverse culture and environment of Central Indiana.

 For the purposes of this document, “display author” refers to the individual who is developing and remains responsible for the display during the planning, on-view, and removal periods.
 This individual may or may not be the exhibiting artist.